-Initial Initial Reevaluation Written Notice to Parents required Written Notice to Parents required If parent signed the Special Education Parent Consent for the initial evaluation, document the evaluation procedures to be utilized in assessing these additional components in the Written Notice.
+Initial Initial Reevaluation Written Notice to Parents required Written Notice to Parents required Written Notice to Parents required • If parent signed the Special Education Parent Consent for the initial evaluation, document the evaluation procedures to be utilized in assessing these additional components in the Written Notice.
 If parent signed the Special Education Parent Consent for the reevaluation, document the procedures to be utilized in assessing these additional components in the Written Notice.
-OR C)R If parent did not respond, then describe the proposal to initiate an initial evaluation explaining the reasons why and other options considered If parent did not respond, then the LEA will describe the proposal to initiate the reevaluation explaining the reasons why and other options considered.
-OR C)R ▶ If parent declined to sign consent for the If parent declined to sign consent for the initial evaluation, explain the reasons for the proposal to initiate the initial evaluation and document the parent declined the proposal.
-S Parents Rights in Special Education: Notice of Procedural Safeguards must be provided to the parent along with the Written Notice.
-Initial Initial Reevaluation Recydiodiioii If No Additional Assessments Needed If No Additional Assessments Needed • If No Additional Assessments Needed Ultidisciplinary Evaluation and Eligibility Group mmary (MEEGS) required • Sui ultidisciplinary Evaluation and Eligibility Group If No Additional Assessments Needed Multidisciplinary Evaluation and Eligibility Group • Sui Firsthe Must have existing data that meets ALL the required components that make up a comprehensive evaluation for the suspected disability(ies) and document the assessment If No Additional Assessments Needed Multidisciplinary Evaluation and Eligibility Group Summary (MEEGS) required Must have existing data that meets ALL the required components that make up a comprehensive reevaluation for the suspected disability(ies) and document the assessment data/information on the MEEGS.
+OR OR 2 If parent did not respond, then the LEA will If parent did not respond, then describe the proposal to initiate an initial evaluation explaining the reasons why and other options considered In parent did not respond, men me LLA will describe the proposal to initiate the reevaluation explaining the reasons why and other options considered.
+OR OR 2 If parent declined to sign consent for the initial evaluation, explain the reasons for the proposal to initiate the initial evaluation and document the parent declined the proposal.
+If parent declined to sign consent for the reevaluation, explain the reasons for the proposal to initiate the reevaluation and document the parent declined the proposal.
+Saf Safeguards must be provided to the parent along with Parents Rights in Special Education: Notice of Procedural Safeguards must be provided to the parent along with the Written Notice.
+Initial Initial Reevaluation If No Additional Assessments Needed If No Additional Assessments Needed • ltidisciplinary Evaluation and Eligibility Group nmary (MEEGS) required Multidisciplinary Evaluation and Eligibility Group Summary (MEEGS) required 4 Must have existing data that meets ALL the required components that make up a comprehensive evaluation for the suspected disability(ies) and document the assessment data/information on the MEEGS.
+Must have existing data that meets ALL the required components that make up a comprehensive reevaluation for the suspected disability(ies) and document the assessment data/information on the MEEGS. • the ass parent and LEA are in agreement with conducting initial evaluation without additional ressments, then a Written Notice will document LEA's proposal.
+If parent and LEA are in agreement with conducting the reevaluation without additional assessments, then a Written Notice will document the LEA's proposal.